iwbandara/iwbandara/README.md

 ### Hi there 👋 I'm Indika W Bandara
 ### 🌱 I’m currently learning Network Automation using Ansible :+1:
-### 👯 I’m looking to collaborate on Network Automation & Linux System Administration
+### 👯 I’m looking to collaborate on Network Automation with Ansible & Linux System Administration
 ### 📫 How to reach me: iwbandara@gmail.com

 <!--